ultravioletrs/cube-docs/docs/integrations/continue.md

 Replace the contents of `config.yaml` with the configuration below.

-Before editing the file, make sure you have generated a Cube AI access token.
+Before editing the file, make sure you have created a **Personal Access Token (PAT)**.
-You can obtain it from the Cube AI UI under **Profile → Tokens**.
+You can create one from the Cube AI UI under **Profile → Personal Access Tokens**.

 ```yaml
 name: Cube AI